dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology0201.md

 Student: Turn left.

-Instructor (Mehran Sahami):Turn left three times.
+Instructor (Mehran Sahami): Turn left three times.
 So I'm just going to copy from here and paste into – and the indenting even works out right.
 Rock on, right?
 And what I've now done – I'll go ahead and save this – is I've created a new command for Karel called turn right.
 So anywhere else in my program, I can now say, "Turn right," like here are these three turn lefts.
 I can replace them.
 Let me just get rid of them, and I'll replace them with a turn right, and I'll appropriately indent that.

 And what that means is, as you're executing the program, you move, you pickBeeper, you move, you turn left, you move.
 When you get to turn right, it says, "Let me pause where I saw that turn right.
 I will go to the turn right method body and run all the instructions that are in that body, and then I will return back to where I left off.